wissamkontar/Consensus-AV-Analysis/README.md

 > **Note:**
 > The analysis does not require generating every intermediate `.csv` file.
-> You may modify the notebooks to pass intermediate **DataFrames** directly between cells or scripts instead of saving and reloading them.
+> You may modify the notebooks to pass intermediate dataframes directly between cells or scripts instead of saving and reloading them.
 > This approach streamlines execution and reduces file I/O without affecting results.
 ---